Concurrency Limits

 property to limit the number of concurrent executions to 2.
 The bash

-task will sleep for 10 seconds, so you can trigger multiple executions of that flow and see how the concurrency
+task sleeps for 10 seconds, so you can trigger multiple executions of that flow and see how the concurrency

 property behaves.